Partial knee replacement

 ) anesthesia numbs you below your waist.
 You will also receive medicines to make you relax or feel sleepy.

-Once it is in the proper place, it is secured with bone cement.
+- Once the part is in the proper place, it is attached with bone cement.

 Unicompartmental knee arthroplasty; Knee replacement - partial; Unicondylar knee replacement; Arthroplasty - unicompartmental knee; UKA; Minimally invasive partial knee replacement